 Look on your conditional resident card, where you'll find your approval date.
 Start counting from that date forward two years, and then subtract 90 days to figure out the earliest date upon which you can file Form I-751.

 Count the days carefully!
 Don't just think, "30 days is about a month, I'll subtract three months," or you might get it wrong.
 You want to make sure you start early enough to gather the necessary paperwork.

 If you are not filing jointly with a spouse, however, the timing rules change.
 Conditional residents are allowed to file Form I-751 early or late if the U.S. spouse is deceased, the couple has divorced, the U.S. spouse treated the conditional resident spouse or child in a manner that was abusive or extremely cruel, or being removed from the U.S. would cause the immigrant extreme hardship.
 In such a case, you would also need to request a waiver of the joint filing requirement, and attach documents proving your reason to file solo.

 If you file Form I-751 too early, USCIS will return your application to you and you'll have to refile it.
 This might take several weeks, which will delay your ultimate approval.

 If you don't file your I-751 before your conditional resident status expires, your status will terminate automatically and you can be removed from the United States (deported).

 Filing Form I-751 is more complicated that you might think, requiring careful preparation and assembly of supporting documents.
 In order to have the best chances of getting it done on time and receiving USCIS approval, it is recommended that you get help from an experienced and competent immigration attorney.
-Hiring a lawyer will help ensure you avoid legal snags that can pose serious immigration problems, so it's well worth the additional cost.
+Hiring a lawyer will help ensure you avoid legal snags, so it's typically well worth the additional cost.